 In August 2020, a plane travelling from Siberia to Moscow made an emergency landing.
 One of its passengers, Russian opposition leader Alexei Navalny, was deathly ill.
 Taken to a local Siberian hospital and eventually evacuated to Berlin, doctors there confirmed that he had been poisoned with Novichok, a nerve agent implicated in attacks on other opponents of the Russian government.
-Vladimir Putin immediately cast doubt on the findings and denied any involvement.
-While recovering, Navalny and his team unravel the plot against him, finding evidence of the Kremlin’s involvement, and prepare to go public with their findings.
+President Vladimir Putin immediately cast doubt on the findings and denied any involvement.
+While recovering, Navalny and his team unravel the plot against him, finding evidence of the Kremlin’s involvement and prepare to go public with their findings.

 2021 • People